-- Learn basic yoga practices of breath-synchronized movements, asana, pranayama, and meditation.
+- Learn in-depth, the yoga practices of breath-synchronized movements, asana, pranayama, and meditation techniques.

-- Understand the scope and relevance of yoga philosophy and how to apply it to one’s daily life.
+- Understand the yoga philosophy as described in the Bhagavad Gita, Upanishads, and Patanjali Yoga Sutras and how they apply to one’s daily life.

 - Apply yoga practices and concepts to manage their physical, mental, emotional, and spiritual health.

-- Explore the eight limbs of Patanjali’s Ashtanga Yoga — yama, niyama, asana, pranayama, pratyahara, dharana, dhyana, and Samadhi.
+- Understand the eight limbs of Ashtanga Yoga — yama, niyama, asana, pranayama, pratyahara, dharana, dhyana, and Samadhi.

-Faculty/Instructor: Anil Surpur Yogashree N.V.
-Raghuram, Ashwini Surpur, Vinutha Kornaya
+Faculty/Instructor: Anil Surpur, Ashwini Surpur, Shri N.V.
+Raghuram Vinutha Kornaya

 Day: Every Saturday & Sunday (3 weekends in a month)